TBuitrago/Custom-UTM-Tracker-Link-Builder/README.md

 1. Go to **WordPress Admin > Tools > UTM Link Builder**
 2. Select a page from the dropdown or enter a custom URL path
-3. Add up to 5 custom parameters with their values
+3. Add custom parameters with their values
 4. Click "Generate URL" to create the final link
 5. Copy the generated URL to your clipboard
+6. Save generated URLs to history for later use
+7. Copy or delete URLs from the history list

+### Custom Cookies Admin Interface

+1. Go to **WordPress Admin > Tools > Custom Cookies**
+2. Add new custom cookies with keys and descriptions
+3. Update cookie values and copy them to clipboard
+4. Delete custom cookies as needed

-### Example Usage
+## Example Usage

 **Original URL**: `https://yoursite.com/services`